seanox/seanox-ai-nlp/seanox_ai_nlp/units/README.md

 mph                  | label: UNIT       | value:            | unit: mph   | categories: ['length', 'time']
 ```

+The approach with spaCy-Retokenizer can be problematic.
+- Token structure is changed globally, previously calculated offsets and spans
+  become invalid.
+- Overlapping entities are not allowed in spaCy, and merges of MEASURE collide
+  with existing NER spans.
+- After each merge, all affected spans must be recalculated, which is
+  error-prone and resource-intensive.
+- Unexpected side effects can occur, such as incorrect labels in unwanted places.

 ## Downstream Processing with pandas

 Example for downstream processing with pandas.